Wednesday, February 22, 2023

 How can stem cell therapy help people with Guillain-Barré syndrome?

-One of the most comprehensive effective treatments for GBS is stem cell therapy.
+One of the most comprehensive effective alternative treatments for GBS is stem cell therapy.
 Pluripotent stem cells can repair the nerve tissue in the brain and in the periphery, balance the immune system and help recover the lost physical and organ function.
 With each injection, self-healing mechanisms are triggered and disease activity gradually attenuated.
 This stem cell type simultaneously addresses the autonomic dysfunction, the autoimmune responses, the demyelinating forms, and the axonal degeneration.
 Pluripotent stem cells target all 220+ tissue types of the body and signal repair and epigenetic reprogramming in areas that are affected.

 One of the key beneficial effects of pluripotent stem cell treatment options is shift in immune responses, especially the autoimmune response.
 The immunomodulatory effects of hPSC treatment are critical in easing the autoimmune diseases inflammatory phase of GBS.
 Pluripotent stem cells and exosomes release transcription factors that help immune cells to shift away from TH1 autoimmune reactivity and quench the inflammatory fire destroying axonal integrity.
 This helps to gradually turn around the acute-onset chronic inflammatory demyelinating polyneuropathy.